-The international food crisis in 2008 resulted in a large debate on how investments into food production in Africa could be promoted.
-As one result, the Zebu Investment Fund for investments into the African Agriculture was set up.
-Dennis Matingira is since then manager of the Fund.
-The interview with him concentrates on lessons learnt and discusses, why Western Development Banks largely abandoned financing of primary agriculture in Africa and left the place to Asian investors and what can be done to reverse this tendency.
+The international food crisis in 2008 led to a broad debate on how investment in food production in Africa could be promoted.
+As a result, the Zebu Investment Fund for investment in African agriculture was set up.
+Dennis Matingira has been the fund’s manager ever since.
+The interview with him focuses on the lessons learned and discusses why Western development banks have largely abandoned the financing of primary agriculture in Africa and left it to Asian investors and what can be done to reverse this trend.

 Question: You worked in private equity in the USA for 20 years.
 What was the reason and motivation for you to return to Africa and set up a fund for investments in African agriculture?

-Answer: 2008 was the year of the great global food crisis.
-The prices of almost all agricultural products went through the roof.
-At that time, various donors such as the African Development Bank, Proparco, Spanish Govt, AGRA and others were thinking about how they could promote agricultural production in Africa.
+Answer: 2008 was the year of the major global food crisis.
+The prices of almost all agricultural products skyrocketed.
+At that time, various donors such as the African Development Bank, Proparco, the Spanish government, AGRA and others were considering how they could promote agricultural production in Africa.
 The result was that a USD 300 million fund, the African Agricultural Fund (AAF), was set up in 2011.
-Recogninzig that African agriculturu production is dominated by SME`s.
-The sponsors of the AAF wanted about 30% of their final comittments (estimated at $80 million) to create an SME focussed sub Fund (the AAF SME Fund) to be used specifically to finance investments by SMEs.
-The Request for Proposal (RFP) to maange this AAF SME Fund was won by Data Bank from Ghana.
-Databan then recruited me and my partner Brian Frimpong, to be co-founders of the Managment Comapny (Databank Agrifund Mangnnanger) to run the fund.
+Recognizing that agricultural production in Africa is dominated by SMEs.
+The AAF donors wanted to allocate around 30% of their final funds (estimated at USD 80 million) to a sub-fund targeted at SMEs (the AAF SME Fund), which would be used specifically to finance investments by SMEs.
+The Request for Proposals (RFP) for the establishment of this AAF SME Fund was won by Data Bank from Ghana.
+Databan then recruited me and my partner Brian Frimpong as co-founders of the management company (Databank Agrifund Mangnnanger) to manage the fund.
 It was an exciting challenge for me.
-After many years in the USA, I wanted to make my talent and knowledge available for the development of my home continent.
+After many years in the US, I wanted to contribute my talent and knowledge to the development of my home continent.

 Question: What were the objectives and instruments of the Data Bank Agri Fund, which later became ZEBU-investment?